rai-hi/pin-generator/README.md

 `ruby -Icode -I code/pin_validators code/challenge_runner.rb`

 ## Tests
 - There is a test suite in the `test/` directory.
-You can use `guard` to run all of the tests.
+You can run the `guard` command to run all of the tests.